stuntrally/stuntrally3/docs/Tasks.md

 - driven (1st, half, all) tutorials, championships
 - driven 10,50,100,(all from each scenery?),all? tracks
 -
-- slided for 2,3,5 seconds
+- slid for 2,3,5 seconds
 - experienced accel of 1,2,3 G's
 - had 10,100 crashes/tree hits